veysiadn/IgHEtherCATImplementation/README.md

 [ 2038.977106] ec_r8169 0000:03:00.0 ecm0 (uninitialized): jumbo features [frames: 9200 bytes, tx checksumming: ko]

 [ 2039.042040] EtherCAT 0: Starting EtherCAT-IDLE thread.

+ -> if you want to test your program under stress test ;

+    $ sudo apt install stress
+    $ stress -v -c 8 -i 10 -d 8

 If you face any problem you can check these threads :